Chef Marcos Shares Love Of Food

 In chatting with Hernandez, it was evident that he was a perfect choice to lead the dining program for our Golden Bear community.
 He constantly stated his desire to keep improving dining with fresh ingredients, sustainability, and variety.
 The hope was for Berkeley to eventually become the best collegiate food operation in the country.
 Beyond that, he had a larger goal: to make sure students are happy and welcomed.
 And, as a student, what more could you ask for from your director of culinary services?
 Especially one that says, “I love food.
 I love making people happy, and I love making people happy with food.”

-For me, this insight on the student dining experience and who is making my food definitely results in greater appreciation for Cal Dining and the benefits of my meal plan.
+For me, this insight on the student dining experience and who is making my food definitely results in greater appreciation for Dining and the benefits of my meal plan.
 We are very fortunate and in good hands, thanks to people like Hernandez.
-So, next time you see him or a Cal Dining staff member around campus, make sure to say hello and give some thanks.
+So, next time you see him or a Dining staff member around campus, make sure to say hello and give some thanks.
 They deserve it!

 Mathew Miranda is a second-year graduate student at the School of Journalism.